CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * [NEW] Complete restructuring and renaming of classes and files
 * [NEW] New settings class - settings page uses proper tabs, loads much faster and can now be easily extended
 * [NEW] Removing MediaElement library from plugin
-* [NEW] Generating feed correctly using add_feed() and ensuring backwards compatibility for older versions
+* [NEW] Generating feed correctly using add_feed() and ensuring backwards compatibility for previous versions
 * [NEW] Commenting all the things
 * [NEW] Adding brand new actions and filters everywhere
-* [TWEAK] Changing dashboard menu icon to something more relevant
+* [TWEAK] Changing dashboard menu icon to be more relevant
 * [TWEAK] Improving file size calculations and saving (kudos danielpunkass)
 * [TWEAK] Optimising feed template